MaastrichtU-Library/tech-talk/_posts/2024-08-14-installing-iiif-with-omekas.md

 [**UniversalViewer**](https://github.com/Daniel-KM/Omeka-S-module-UniversalViewer/releases) version 3.6.9 as the IIIF-
 compliant image viewer.

 **Remark**.
-Please be aware that this is a proven and working combination of module versions.
+Please be aware that the above is a proven and working combination of module versions.
 Deviating from these versions might result in broken functionality.
-For instance, version 3.6.18 of IiifServer is known to break the Mirador's OCR helper plugin and versions 3.6.19 and 3.6.20 break IiifSearch functionality.
-Other "golden combinations" might exist and we hope that these bugs appear less in future versions of these modules.
+For instance, IiifServer version 3.6.18 is known to break
+Mirador's OCR helper plugin and versions 3.6.19 and 3.6.20 break IiifSearch functionality.
+Other "golden combinations" might exist and we hope that these strict dependencies die off in future versions of these modules.

 ### Configuration in Omeka S